 I'll accept the latter type of Scientist does exist (although FYI, nobody uses blackboards anymore) but the stereotypes are getting a bit worn out aren't they?
 Don't worry, I do understand the need...sometimes you want to ground your movie in real-world Science, so if you bring a "Science-character" in and have them spout a bunch of gobbledook, the plot suddenly works.
 But I honestly don't think people are buying it anymore.
 Writing Scientists as evil geniuses or bumbling equation-surfers is starting to smack of lazy writing.

 Besides, you don't want to teach people Scientists are "mad".
-After all, the inventions of medicine, electricity, vehicles, clean water, heating, the internet, and even the technology used to make movies are all gifts from Scientists.
+The inventions of medicine, electricity, vehicles, clean water, heating, the internet, and even the technology used to make movies are all gifts from Scientists.
 We built the modern world and we think we've been pretty patient so far, perhaps you'd be willing to stop painting us as evil or incomprehensible?

-Of course, you don't have to pay attention to my list and can continue with the "mad Scientist" stereotypes.
-But, just so you know, the minority of us who really are "mad Scientists" are not happy with the situation either.
+Of course, you don't have to pay attention to my list and can continue with the "mad Scientist" stereotypes if you wish.
+But, just so you know, the minority of Scientists who really are "mad" are not happy with the situation either.
 I'm not saying they're busy working on a death ray, but I might remind you that Scientists built the world you currently live in.
 You might not want to annoy us too much.
 I await your response.
 Your humble servant - tim james

 10. Bruce Banner (Marvel Comics/The Avengers)